Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Results

 In Mahatma Gandhi's translation (Figure \ref{fig:UMAP_mahatma_gandhi}), "rajas, tamas" (both undesirable qualities) are very close to each other.
 Furthermore, most of the prominent personalities representing the righteous side of the war - "Krishna", "Arjuna", "Bhima" (Arjuna's brother), "Pandu" (Arjuna's father), "Subhadra" (Arjuna's wife) and some of their qualities and attributes such as "tyagi", "yogi", "sattva", "rajas", "tamas" form a cluster.
-Moreover, "ashvattha" \cite{haberman2013people} which is a sacred fig tree for Hindus is very close to the keyword "tree".
-The words related to qualia - "omnipresent", "transcending", "unchanging", "imperishable", "everlasting" "immovable" form a cluster near the bottom of the plot.
-Entities involved in or pertaining to the impending war of Kurukshetra - "bowmen", "vestments", "trumpets", "multitude" (referring to huge number of armed men on both sides), "mortals", "sons" are also found to cluster together.
+Moreover, "Ashvattha" \cite{haberman2013people} which is a sacred fig tree for Hindus is very close to the keyword "tree".
+The words related to the Atman (qualia) - "omnipresent", "transcending", "unchanging", "imperishable", "everlasting" "immovable" form a cluster near the bottom of the plot.
+The entities involved in or pertaining to the impending war of Kurukshetra - "bowmen", "vestments", "trumpets", "multitude" (referring to huge number of armed men on both sides), "mortals", "sons" are also found to cluster together.
 Finally, "lord", "devotion", "devotee", "worship", "reverence" also form a cluster.
 In Shri Purohit Swami's translation, Figure \ref{fig:UMAP_shri_purohit_swami}, the attributes of soul (as described in the Bhagavad Gita) form a cluster.
-These attributes that include - "divinity", "mysticism", "spirit", "power", "consciousness", "philosophy", "wisdom", "knowledge" form a cluster with "souls" Another key theme in Shri Purohit Swami's translation is that of sacrifice .
-In our visualization, "sacrifice", "relinquishment", "renunciation", "vow" cluster together.
+These attributes that include - "divinity", "mysticism", "spirit", "power", "consciousness", "philosophy", "wisdom", "knowledge" form a cluster with "souls".
+Sacrifice is another key theme in Shri Purohit Swami's translation.
+In our visualization, "sacrifice", "relinquishment", "renunciation", and "vow" cluster together.
 The idea of the eternity of the soul is captured by the words - "omniscient", "omnipresent", "immovable", "changeless", "eternal".
 While the eternity of soul is a widely discussed theme in the Bhagavad Gita, so is the idea of rebirth.
-"Progenitors", "reborn", "reincarnation", "births", "creation", "nature", "mankind" are keywords closely related to this idea that cluster together.
-We have not shown all keywords due to limited space.
+"Progenitors", "reborn", "reincarnation", "births", "creation", "nature", "mankind" are the keywords closely related to this idea that cluster together.
+We have not shown all the keywords due to limited space.
 It is interesting to note that in the respective UMAP embeddings, the points representing Arjuna and Lord Krishna are always closest to each other.
-Please note that the bigger sizes of the words "krishna" , "yoga" and "sacrifice" in Figure \ref{fig:UMAP_eknath_easwaran}, Figure \ref{fig:UMAP_mahatma_gandhi}, Figure \ref{fig:UMAP_shri_purohit_swami} respectively do not imply any semantic importance in the figures.
+Please note that the bigger sizes of the words "krishna" , "yoga" and "sacrifice" do not imply any semantic importance (Figure \ref{fig:UMAP_eknath_easwaran}, Figure \ref{fig:UMAP_mahatma_gandhi}, and Figure \ref{fig:UMAP_shri_purohit_swami}).